 In fact, a study cited by Small Biz Genius found that 76% of professionals nowadays admitted that they’d be more willing to stay with their current companies if a flexible working arrangement is available.
-Aside from increasing productivity, a flexible working arrangement can effectively improve profits and employee retention rates, as well as create stronger engagement.
-If a flexible work arrangement is something new to you, try to start by introducing a once-a-week work from home option and ask your employees where they think they get the best work done – is it inside the office or outside?
+Aside from increasing productivity, a flexible working arrangement can effectively improve profits and employee retention rates and create stronger engagement.
+If a flexible work arrangement is something new to you, try to start by introducing a once-a-week work-from-home option and ask your employees where they think they get the best work done – is it inside the office or outside?

-Some of the aspects that Millennials prioritize, based on an article by Forbes on desirable job benefits, include student loan repayment programs and financial assistance.
-Many of the individuals belonging to this generation tend to have limited access to financial knowledge, and the resulting stress can be a huge burden.
+Based on an article by Forbes on desirable job benefits, some of the aspects that Millennials prioritize include student loan repayment programs and financial assistance.
+Many individuals belonging to this generation tend to have limited access to financial knowledge, and the resulting stress can be a huge burden.
 Because of this, hosting free seminars to teach employees about various loan options is sure to be highly appreciated by Millennials.

-As described in a Marcus guide to personal loans, only the most credit-worthy applicants become eligible for lower loan rates and better loan terms, with some lenders charging origination fees, processing fees and other hidden charges.
-Being more knowledgeable about payment terms and interest rates can help Millennials experience greater peace of mind despite their financial difficulties.
+As described in a Marcus guide to personal loans, only the most credit-worthy applicants become eligible for lower loan rates and better loan terms.
+Some lenders charge origination fees, processing fees, and other hidden charges.
+Being more knowledgeable about payment terms and interest rates can help Millennials experience greater peace of mind despite financial difficulties.

 Millennials aspire to make a difference through their work, and if they don’t see the connection between their performance goals and the goals of the organization, it’s easy for them to leave their jobs and look for another one.